heesukj/csci3308_project/README.md

-NOTES:
-Folders:

-Hooks:
+### Notes
+###Folders:

+#Hooks:

     Scripts that are run before, during and after building and testing the app.
 "Not typically messed with."

-Node_mododules:
+#Node_mododules:

     This is where node js and npm store the dependencies of the app we will make.

-Platforms:
+#Platforms:

     Is where cordova generates platform specific code.
 Holds emulators.

-Plugins:
+#Plugins:

     Where cordova stores native plugin codes.
         Ex:Bluetooth, wifi.

-Resources:
+#Resources:

     Stores our icon and splash screen that are generated wth cordova.

-Source:
+#Source:

     Where most of our app code runs.
 Where we will spend most of our time.

-WWW:
+#WWW:

     Static output folder for our app.
 Everytime ionic builds our app that code goes into www folder.

-Files:
-edutorconfig:
+###Files:

+#edutorconfig:

     Helps better format code using ionic codestandards.

-gitignore:
+#gitignore:

     Makes it so you dont checkin unimported files into github.

-Config.xml:
+#Config.xml:

     configuration file for cordova that lets you configure the cordova app, store plugins.

-Ionic.config.json:
+#Ionic.config.json:

     Node metadeta file that says what dependencies your app has.

-Tsconfig.json:
+#Tsconfig.json:

     Specifies configuration for typescript.
 Generally you shouldnt modify this file.

-Tsling.json:
+#Tsling.json:

     Linter rule.
 Helps format your code and tells you when lines of codes are formatted correctly.

-We will spend most of our time in the source folder. srs folder files:
+    We will spend most of our time in the source folder.

-    App:
+###srs folder files:
+#App:

         Runs the initial code that jumpstarts your app.

-    Assets:
+#Assets:

         Store static assents like images.

-    Pages:
+#Pages:

         Code for every single one of our pages lives.

-    Themes:
+#Themes:

         We can change color settings of the app, changing how it looks.

-    Declaration.ts:
+#Declaration.ts:

         Ignore.